json420/dbase32/doc/install.rst

     file:///usr/share/doc/python3-dbase32-doc/html/index.html

-Note if you add both the stable and the daily PPA, the versions in the daily PPA will supersede the versions in the stable PPA.
+Note that if you add both the stable and the daily PPA, the versions in the daily PPA will supersede the versions in the stable PPA.

 Also see :doc:`bugs`.

-.. _`Novacut Stable Releases PPA`: https://launchpad.net/~novacut/+archive/stable?field.series_filter=raring
-.. _`Novacut Daily Builds PPA`: https://launchpad.net/~novacut/+archive/daily?field.series_filter=raring
 .. _`Ubuntu`: http://www.ubuntu.com/
+.. _`Novacut Stable Releases PPA`: https://launchpad.net/~novacut/+archive/stable
+.. _`Novacut Daily Builds PPA`: https://launchpad.net/~novacut/+archive/daily